Websites and ADA - are you compliant?

 What exactly are the requirements?

-Some of the top things to be looking for in an ADA friendly site include:
+Some of the top things to be looking for in an ADA Compliant site include:

 Descriptive text: This is the text on the page or in meta tags (snippets of text that describe a page's content within the page’s code).
 While you may have a visually stunning site, a page without any informative text leaves your visually-impaired users without the ability to fully understand what your site is trying to communicate.

-Text alternatives, or “alt text” are assigned to non-text content (images, videos, and other media) to describe what you want the user to get from that image.
+Text alternatives: “Alt text” are assigned to non-text content (images, videos, and other media) to describe what you want the user to get from that image.
 These can then be read by screen reader software or translated into symbols to be able to convey the message of your media.

-What can I do to make my site more ADA friendly?
+What can I do to make my site ADA compliant?